richardanaya/staticflux/README.md

 # StaticFlux

 staticflux.js is a very minimalistic unidirectional data flow framework.
 More specifically it is a wrapper around Rx to provide for the metaphors of Store/Action pattern of flux.
+If you are new to flux, check out: http://fluxxor.com/what-is-flux.html

 **Why another flux library?**